 - 9. Install the air filter case cover by installing the screws. - 10.
 Connect the hoses to the air filter case. - 11.
-Install the air filter case onto the air filter case joint, and then tighten the clamp screw. - 12.
-Install the bolts.
+Push the air filter case onto the air filter case joint, and then tighten the clamp screw. - 12.
+Install the air filter case bolts.